yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 ## Conclusion

-en: That was 90% of commands I use every day.
+en: That was 90% of the commands I use every day.
-en: I suggest you to learn no more than one or two new command per day.
+en: I suggest that you learn no more than one or two new commands per day.
 en: After two to three weeks you'll start to feel the power of vim in your hands.
 fr: Voilà, je vous ai donné 90% des commandes que j'utilise tous les jours.
 fr: N'essayez pas de toutes les apprendre en une journée.